gompiler/glc/doc/exported-org-files/milestone2.md

     current scope.
-Note that here we had to treat the function body as a list of statements and not a block statement, because if we recursed on the block statement our block statement rule would put the function body in a new scope, but it has to be in the same scope as the parameters.
+Note that here we had to treat the function body as a list of statements and not a block statement, because if we recursed on the block statement our block statement rule would put the function body in a new scope.
+Instead, the body must be in the same scope as the parameters.
--   Block statements are put into a new scope
+-   Block statements are put into a new scope.
--   If statements: we open a new scope (containing the simple statement and expression condition at the top level) and then another scope inside for the body/bodies (one for if, one for else if there's one, in that case the if and else scope are siblings).
+-   If statements: we open a new scope, containing the simple statement and expression condition at the top level, and then other scope(s) inside for the body/bodies: one for `if`, and one for `else` (if there is one).
+If an `else` is present, the if and else scope are siblings.
--   Switch statements: open a new scope and another scope for each switch case (all switch cases have sibling scopes to each other)
+-   Switch statements: open a new scope for the `switch`, and another scope for each switch `case`.
+All switch case scopes are siblings.
--   For loop: open a new scope, optional clauses are put at the top level (simple statement 1 and 2 and condition) and the body is put in a nested scope
+-   For loop: open a new scope, with optional clauses put at the top level (simple statements 1 and 2, and condition).
+The body is put in a nested scope.

-<a id="org89b6568"></a>
+<a id="org293f196"></a>

 # Type Checker

-For type-checking, we decided on a single-pass approach which combined symbol table generation and statement type-checking.
-This improves performance, and is possible as a product of GoLite's declaration rules, which specify that identifiers must be declared before they can be used.
-The other approach we considered was having a type annotated AST (types of expressions would be contained in the AST) so that we could get rid of mutability (the symbol table) as soon as possible (also some of us did a similar thing for the assignment, but this was mainly relevant for the fact that print statements in codegen need to know the type of the expression they're printing in C), however we decided on doing all the typechecking at the same time as symbol table generation because type inference has to be done to generate this new AST and type inference requires typechecking (`"a" + 5` has no inferred type, but we only know that because we typecheck it).
-Therefore we'd generate an annotated AST only to typecheck things that aren't expressions.
-But at that point, since we are already doing one in-depth pass of the original AST when generating the symbol table, we might as well do the other half of typechecking at the same phase (it seemed weird to split half of typechecking with a symbol table and half without it and might have been more feasible if type inference did not require typechecking, but that makes no sense).
-Therefore, after the one pass of our original AST, the final result is a typechecked AST with no type annotation.
+For type-checking, we decided on a single-pass approach, combining combined symbol table generation and statement type-checking.
+This improves performance, and is feasible as a product of GoLite's declaration rules, which specify that identifiers must be declared before they can be used.

+The other approach we considered involved generation of a type-annotated AST, with types of expressions contained in the AST, so that we could get rid of `ST` mutability from the symbol table as soon as possible (some of us did a similar thing for the assignment, but this was mainly relevant for print statements in C codegen needing to know the type of the expression they're printing).

+We decided on doing all typechecking at the same time as symbol table generation because type inference has to be done to generate this new AST, and type inference requires typechecking (e.g. `"a" + 5` has no inferred type, since the expression is undefined; we only know this because of typechecking).

+At first, we were going to generate an annotated AST only to typecheck things that aren't expressions.
+However, at that point, since we were already doing one in-depth pass of the original AST for symbol table generation, we decided that we might as well do the other half of typechecking in the same phase, since it seemed odd to split typechecking between the symbol table and a separate pass.
+The alternate approach may have been more feasible if type inference did not require typechecking, but in GoLite it did not seem to make sense.
+Therefore, after the one pass of our original AST, the final result is a typechecked AST, with extremely limited type annotation.

-Additionally, we decided to resolve all type mappings (except for structs) to their base types when generating this new AST (all the casts/equality checks/new type usages are already validated in typechecking, so we don't need them anymore, nor do we need the mappings).
-Therefore our new AST was also able to get rid of type declarations (except for structs).
+Additionally, we decided to resolve all type mappings (except for structs) to their base types when generating this new AST: all the casts/equality checks/new type usages are already validated in typechecking, so we don't need them anymore, nor do we need the mappings.
+Thus, our new AST was also able to get rid of type declarations (except for structs).

-<a id="orgfdde0d8"></a>
+<a id="org1207e8c"></a>

 # New AST

-As mentioned above, dependency on the SymbolTable results in a dependency on the ST monad, which adds complexity to each operation.
+As mentioned above, dependency on the SymbolTable results in a dependency on the `ST` monad, which adds complexity to each operation.
 As a result, our goal after typechecking is to create a new AST, which reflects the new constraints we enforce.
 Namely:

 -   Typecheck errors are caught beforehand, so we no longer need offsets, or error breakpoints.
 -   All variables are properly typechecked, and can therefore reference an explicit type.
 Each type is composed of parent types up until the primitives.
 This includes cases like function signatures, where we can associate each parameter with a type instead of allowing lists of identifiers to map to a single type.
 In preparation for codegen, we can then use our new AST exclusively, without any other mutable data structures.
 Any additinoal information we need can be added back into the AST, with minimal changes to models used at previous stages.

-<a id="org00008f7"></a>
+<a id="org693997a"></a>

 # Invalid Programs